Skip to main content

 Are there any dosage adjustments for medical conditions?

-You should also avoid taking Eliquis if you have an upcoming spinal procedure — such as a spinal tap or epidural — as this can increase your risk of bleeding in your spine.
-As a precaution, your healthcare provider may also have you temporarily stop taking Eliquis 2 days before a surgery to lower your risk of severe bleeding.
+You should also avoid taking Eliquis if you have an upcoming spinal procedure — like a spinal tap or epidural — as it can increase your risk of bleeding in your spine.
+As a precaution, your healthcare professional may also have you temporarily stop taking Eliquis 1 to 2 days before a surgery to lower your risk of severe bleeding.

 If your liver problems are severe, you should avoid taking Eliquis altogether.